brewinapps/ios-maven-plugin/README.md

-# maven-ios-plugin
+# ios-maven-plugin

 [![Build Status](https://secure.travis-ci.org/letsdev/maven-ios-plugin.png)](http://travis-ci.org/letsdev/maven-ios-plugin)

-The maven-ios-plugin plugs in to the Maven build lifecycle to automate compilation and deployment of iOS applications.
+The ios-maven-plugin plugs in to the Maven build lifecycle to automate compilation and deployment of iOS applications.
 This enables continuous integration for the iOS platform with ease.

 This is a plugin provided by let's dev GmbH & Co.KG